Shyamsundar77/E-Commerce_Olist_Store_Analysis/README.md

 # E-Commerce_Olist_Store_Analysis

-Olist Store Analysis - E-commerce Performance Review **Introduction**
+Olist Store Analysis - E-commerce Performance Review Introduction
-The Olist Store Analysis is a comprehensive data-driven study focusing on the performance, customer behavior, and sales trends of the Brazilian e-commerce platform, Olist.
-The analysis provides insights into various operational aspects, including payment types, delivery times, and customer satisfaction metrics.
-Our objective was to uncover actionable insights to improve business decision-making, optimize sales strategies, and enhance customer experience.
+The Olist Store Analysis is a comprehensive, data-driven study focusing on the performance, customer behavior, and sales trends of the Brazilian e-commerce platform, Olist.
+This analysis provides valuable insights into key operational aspects, including payment methods, delivery times, and customer satisfaction.
+The primary goal of this project is to uncover actionable insights to help improve business decision-making, optimize sales strategies, and enhance the overall customer experience.

-**Tools Used**
+Tools Used
-Microsoft Excel: Data cleaning, basic analysis, and visualization.
+Microsoft Excel: Used for data cleaning, basic analysis, and visualization.
-Power BI: Creating advanced interactive dashboards.
+Power BI: Created advanced interactive dashboards for in-depth analysis.
-Tableau: Visualizing complex data trends and KPIs.
+Tableau: Visualized complex data trends and KPIs through dashboards.

-**Project Process**
+Project Process
-The analysis followed a structured approach to ensure accurate and actionable outcomes:
+The analysis was conducted using a structured approach to ensure data accuracy and relevance:

-Data Extraction: Collected raw data from Olist's comprehensive databases, including customer orders, payment details, reviews, products, and more.
+Data Extraction: Collected raw data from Olist's extensive databases, including customer orders, payment details, reviews, product information, and more.

-Data Transformation: Cleaned and prepared datasets by handling missing values, removing duplicates, correcting errors, and standardizing formats.
+Data Transformation: Cleaned and prepared the datasets by handling missing values, removing duplicates, correcting errors, and standardizing formats.

-KPI & Visualization: Key performance indicators (KPIs) were identified to track essential metrics like total sales, number of orders, review scores, payment methods, and delivery times.
-These KPIs were visualized using Excel, Power BI, and Tableau to identify trends and insights.
+KPI Identification & Visualization: Identified key performance indicators (KPIs) to track crucial metrics such as total sales, number of orders, review scores, payment types, and delivery times.
+Visualized these KPIs using Excel, Power BI, and Tableau to understand trends and insights effectively.

-Dashboard Creation: Developed interactive dashboards for an intuitive and clear presentation of key findings, enabling data-driven decision-making.
+Dashboard Creation: Developed interactive dashboards to present findings clearly and intuitively, enabling data-driven decisions.

-**Key Performance Indicators (KPIs)**
+Key Performance Indicators (KPIs)
-Payment Statistics (Weekday vs Weekend)
+1. Payment Statistics: Weekday vs Weekend
-Insight: Weekday payments accounted for 77% of total sales, indicating a significant difference in payment volumes compared to weekends.
-Businesses could consider running special promotions during weekends to boost sales.
+Insight: Payments made during weekdays accounted for 77% of total sales, with significantly lower transactions on weekends.
+Businesses could consider special weekend promotions to increase sales on these days.

-Credit Card Payments and Review Score
+2. Credit Card Payments and Review Score
-Insight: More than 70% of sales were made using credit cards, and these transactions also saw the highest review scores, suggesting a positive customer experience with this payment method.
+Insight: Over 70% of sales were made using credit cards, and these transactions had the highest review scores, indicating a positive customer experience with this payment method.

-Delivery Efficiency for Pet Shop.
+3. Delivery Efficiency for Pet Shop
-Insight: The average delivery time for pet shop orders was 11 days, highlighting the need for operational improvements to increase customer satisfaction.
+Insight: The average delivery time for pet shop orders was 11 days.
+This highlights the need for operational improvements to enhance delivery speed and customer satisfaction.

-Price vs Payment in São Paulo City.
+4. Price vs Payment in São Paulo City
-Insight: Customers in São Paulo paid 41% more than the average price, indicating a preference for higher-end products or services in this market.
+Insight: Customers in São Paulo paid 41% more than the average product price, indicating a preference for higher-end products or services in this market.

-Shipping Time vs Review Score.
+5. Shipping Time vs Review Score
-Insight: Faster shipping times correlated with higher review scores, demonstrating that quick delivery significantly boosts customer satisfaction.
+Insight: Faster shipping times correlated with higher review scores, showing that quicker deliveries lead to greater customer satisfaction.

-**Challenges**
-Throughout the analysis, several challenges were encountered:
+Challenges
+1. Data Cleaning
-Data Cleaning: The initial datasets contained missing values, duplicates, and inconsistent formats, requiring extensive data cleaning and transformation.
+Initial datasets contained missing values, duplicates, and inconsistent formats, requiring extensive cleaning and transformation.
+2. Complex KPI Identification
-Complex KPI Identification: Determining the most relevant KPIs that would provide actionable insights required multiple iterations and expert consultation.
+Determining the most relevant KPIs for actionable insights involved multiple iterations and consultations.
+3. Dashboard Design
-Dashboard Design: Creating a user-friendly and visually compelling dashboard in Tableau and Power BI, while ensuring data accuracy, was a time-consuming process.
+Creating intuitive, user-friendly dashboards in Tableau and Power BI while ensuring data accuracy was a time-intensive process.
 Insights

-**Based on the analysis of Olist's store data:**
+From the analysis of Olist’s store data, we uncovered several key insights:

-The total sales volume was approximately 16.5M, with a 90% delivery success rate.
+Total Sales: Olist generated approximately 16.5 million in sales, with a 90% delivery success rate.
-Weekend sales doubled compared to weekdays, suggesting potential for targeted weekend promotions.
+Weekend Sales: Sales doubled during weekends compared to weekdays, highlighting potential for targeted weekend promotions.
-Customer satisfaction is highly dependent on shipping times; faster deliveries lead to better reviews.
+Shipping Efficiency: Customer satisfaction is strongly linked to delivery speed, with faster deliveries leading to better reviews.
-Credit card payments dominate, representing over 70% of total transactions, indicating that partnerships with banks for credit promotions could be beneficial.

-**Conclusion**
+Credit Card Dominance: Over 70% of transactions were made using credit cards, suggesting potential benefits from credit card-related promotions or partnerships.
+Conclusion
-This project provided valuable insights into the performance of Olist’s e-commerce operations.
-By leveraging tools like Excel, Power BI, and Tableau, we could visualize key metrics and propose strategic recommendations.
-This analysis demonstrates the importance of data-driven decisions in improving customer satisfaction and optimizing business strategies.
+This project provided valuable insights into Olist’s e-commerce operations.
+By leveraging Excel, Power BI, and Tableau, we were able to visualize key metrics and generate strategic recommendations.
+These findings highlight the importance of data-driven decision-making in improving customer satisfaction and optimizing business strategies.